 Defining data templates

-In order to define a new template, go into the Expert view and click Entities.
+To define a new template, go into the Expert view and click Entities.

 Locate the entity for which you want to design a template (any type of entity, be it master, parameter or stakeholder) and go into the Templates item.